Brownian motion: Smoluchowski model

 As a result of its simplicity, Smoluchowski's 1D model can only qualitatively describe Brownian motion.
-For a realistic particle undergoing Brownian motion in a fluid, many of the assumptions don't apply.
-For example, the assumption that on average there are an equal number of collisions from the right as from the left falls apart once the particle is in motion.
-Also, there would be a distribution of different possible ΔVs instead of always just one in a realistic situation.
+For a realistic particle undergoing Brownian motion in a fluid, many of the assumptions do not apply.
+For example, the assumption that on average there are an equal number of collisions from the right as from the left falls apart once the particle is in motion, as it will sweep into particles in its path and create a velocity-dependent drag force.
+Furthermore, there would be a continuous statistical distribution of different possible $\Delta V$s governed by the Maxwell-Boltzmann distribution of fluid molecule velocities, rather than a single discrete value in a physical liquid or gas.

 Langevin equation

 The diffusion equation yields an approximation of the time evolution of the probability density function associated with the position of the particle going under a Brownian movement under the physical definition.
 The approximation becomes valid on timescales much larger than the timescale of individual atomic collisions, since it does not include a term to describe the acceleration of particles during collision.
 The time evolution of the position of the Brownian particle over all time scales described using the Langevin equation, an equation that involves a random force field representing the effect of the thermal fluctuations of the solvent on the particle.
 At longer times scales, where acceleration is negligible, individual particle dynamics can be approximated using Brownian dynamics in place of Langevin dynamics.